A Guide to Creating Your Law Firm Marketing Budget

 If you feel that you are not getting enough of a benefit from a particular marketing channel, you may want to limit your budget in that area and reallocate the money towards other parts of your marketing campaign.

-For example, after several months, if you do not feel that you are benefitting from PPC advertising, you might want to place your PPC budget into one of your other marketing efforts.
+For example, after several months, if you do not feel that you are benefiting from PPC advertising, you might want to place your PPC budget into one of your other marketing efforts.

 Or, if you have the budget, keep at it, but bring in an experienced professional to give a second opinion and give you some ideas where you could improve your performance.